Military history of the Song dynasty: Army

+During the Western Xia invasion (1039-1044), the army underwent reforms that saw the creation of "legions" (jiang) of 2,500 to 4,000 men rather than the older 500 men battalions.
+The legion was formally introduced as an army structure during the New Policies era (1069–1076) of Wang Anshi.
+The army started using more and better crossbows, known as the Divine Arm Bow, and fielded heavier bladed shields, fewer spears, and more axes and long bladed swords.

 Song crossbowmen constituted their own separate units apart from the infantry, and according to the Chinese Wujing Zongyao military manuscript of 1044, the crossbow used in mass was the most effective weapon used against northern nomadic cavalry charges.
 Elite crossbowmen were also valued as long-range snipers; such was the case when the Liao general Xiao Talin was picked off by a Song crossbow at the Battle of Shanzhou in 1004.
 Crossbows were mass-produced in state armories with designs improving as time went on, such as the use of a mulberry wood and brass crossbow in 1068 that could pierce a tree at 140 paces.
 Song cavalry used an array of different weapons, including halberds, swords, bows, and fire lances that discharged a gunpowder blast of flame and shrapnel.
 In preparation for war, government armories manufactured weapons in enormous quantities, with tens of millions of arrowheads crafted each year, along with armor components by the tens of thousands.
 There were sixteen known varieties of catapults in the Song period, designed to fit many different proportions and requiring work crews in sizes ranging from dozens to several hundred men.

 For a number of reasons such as corruption, focus on civil government, and distrust of the military, the Song army was generally ineffective despite the empire's material wealth.
 While the culture of the Song dynasty abhorred military subjects, its bureaucracy also codified and implemented new standards for soldiers.
 The military examination was observed and elite soldiers were allocated different responsibilities based on examination of their individual capabilities.
 The History of Song notes that the Song army had access to new weapons such as gunpowder bombs and arrows, good armour, and were well supplied with traditional arms, but its military performance in practice still left much to be desired.